hpc-student/gitops-demo/README.md

 ### repo 2 ( CD with FluxV2 - GitOps ): "git@github.com:hpc-student/gitops-demo.git"
 - this includes the main work
-## we assume you have kubectl configured with your k8s cluster , in case of minikube enable "metallb","metrics-server" addons.
+## we assume you have kubectl configured with your k8s cluster , in case of minikube enable and configure "metallb","metrics-server" addons .
 - "metrics-server" required for "Horizontal Pod Autoscaler"
 - MetalLB is a load-balancer implementation for bare metal Kubernetes clusters, using standard routing protocols.
+- for more details scroll down to minikube section.
 ## install flux V2 CLI
 ```
  > curl -s https://fluxcd.io/install.sh | sudo bash